UIUXEngineering/node-typescript-seed/README.md

    This README.md will be archived to `./docs/PROJECT_README.md`, and replaced by `./docs/NPM_README.md`.

-7. Configure npm publish gulp task for the release process if needed.
+7. Configure the gulp task to publish to the npm registry.
    Currently, when you invoke a gulp release task, the last gulp task to run is to publish this project to the npm registry for **public access**.

    To use the feature, you need to add your user credentials to your `~/.npmrc` file using the command: